-We present a concept and formalism, the string graph, which represents all that is inferable about a DNA sequence from a collection of shotgun sequencing reads collected from it.
-We give time and space efficient algorithms for constructing a string graph given the collection of overlaps between the reads and, in particular, present a novel linear expected time algorithm for transitive reduction in this context.
-The result demonstrates that the decomposition of reads into k mers employed in the de Bruijn graph approach described earlier is not essential, and exposes its close connection to the unitig approach we developed at Celera.
-This paper is a preliminary piece giving the basic algorithm and results that demonstrate the efficiency and scalability of the method.
-These ideas are being used to build a next-generation whole genome assembler called BOA (Berkeley Open Assembler) that will easily scale to mammalian genomes.
+We present a concept and formalism, the string graph, that represents all that is inferable about a DNA sequence from a collection of shotgun sequencing reads collected from it.
+We give time and space efficient algorithms for constructing a string graph given the collection of overlaps between the reads and in particular, present a novel linear expected time algorithm for transitive reduction in this context.
+The result demonstrates that the decomposition of reads into k-mers employed in the de Bruijn graph approach of Pevzner et al. is not essential and in fact creates both efficiency problems and unecessary conceptual complexities.
+The current paper is the first in a series and presents the basic algorithm and preliminary results that demonstrate the efficiency and scalability of the method.
+The result is a step toward a next-generation whole genome shotgun assembler that will easily scale to mammalian genomes.